-- a) In FY 2019, crossover youth averaged 26.1 moves per 1000 days in foster care, compared to a rate of 9.7 moves per 1,000 days for all Kansas foster care youth (including crossover youth). - b) The average number of placements was eight placements for crossover youth compared to three placements for other foster care youth.
+- a) In FY 2019, the placement stability rate for crossover youth in this review was 26.1 compared to a rate of 9.7 for all Kansas foster care youth (including crossover youth). - b) The average number of placements was eight placements for crossover youth compared to three placements for other foster care youth. - c) Data for June 2020 reflects an improved placement stability for all Kansas foster care youth of 5.9; however, recent data is not available for current crossover youth.